Oregon Railway & Navigation Co. (ORy&N)

 UP entered receivership, along with all of its leased and controlled subsidiaries, including OSL&UN and ORy&N

-ORy&N was assigned its own receiver (ORy&N was controlled by UP through stock ownership, leased for operation to OSLRy, and later OSL&UN); lease in effect until "a certain unknown date in 1894".
+ORy&N was assigned its own receiver (ORy&N was controlled by UP through stock ownership, leased for operation to OSLRy, and after 1889, the OSL&UN).
+The OSL&UN lease in effect until the date of its "a certain unknown date in 1894".

 Edwin McNeill was named as ORy&N receiver in July 1894.
 He had previously been ORy&N General Superintendent from 1890 to July 1891.
 McNeill held the receiver position until ORy&N was sold to ORR&N on August 17, 1896.
 (Asay, pages 67, 70) McNeill became ORR&N president, but was replaced in July 1897 by A. L. Mohler, who was voted in by James J. Hill's three board members.
 (Asay, page 74; New York Times, May 19, 1897)